 After discussions with the team, a strategy was formulated on how we could get the contract 'over the line' and to completion, for what would have seemed an impossible task.

 We made the decision to go for it.
-The guys would ‘go to work’ on the banquet chairs after 'clocking-off' each day and work long into the night.
-Simple enough strategy but a big ask and it needed everyone on the same - a team effort.
+The guys would go to work on the banquet chairs after clocking-off each day and work long into the night.
+A simple enough strategy but a big ask and it needed everyone on the same page - a real team effort.